ETCE-LAB/FarmInsight-Dashboard-Backend/README.md

 ### User Authentication
 The backend uses standard Django user authentication.
 Users can register and log in through the frontend.

+### Weatehr Forecast
+For the Weather Forecast we are using the public api https://open-meteo.com.
+The Backend is gathering every day at 6 a.m. the forecast for all Locations, where the Settings is activated.
+16 Days of Data are stored, but in the frontend only 3 days are visible.

 ## Development Setup